 In a pupil's first two years at the Academy, almost all classes are mixed ability.
 Also in these first two years pupils will follow a common course where all pupils will study the same subjects.
 These subjects are as follows with the average number of periods per week over the two years, shown in brackets.

 Art (1) Maths (4)

 Business and Computing (1) Music (1)

-Design & Technology (1) Personal & Social Education (1)
+Design & Technology (2) Personal & Social Education (1)

 Drama (1) Physical Education (2)

 English (4) Religious & Moral Education (1)

 French (2) Science (3)

-Home Economics (1) Skills for Life (1)

-Social Subjects (3)
+Home Economics (1) Social Subjects (3)